 Cross on Evidence is an exposition of the law of evidence, which discusses fully both the theory and the practice of the subject, so meeting the needs of students and practitioners alike.
 The book is written with the inclusion of numerous cases and many references to the great authorities of the past.

-Munday's Evidence is a concise yet stimulating introduction to the key areas of the law of evidence.
-Vibrant and engaging, the book demystifies a traditionally intimidating subject.
-Careful analysis of the issues, both historic and current, ensures that the text thoroughly explores the 'core' of the subject.
+The Core Text Series takes the reader straight to the heart of the subject, providing a reliable and invaluable guide for students of law at all levels.
+Written by leading academics and renowned for their clarity, these concise texts explain the intellectual challenges of each area of the law.
+Munday's Evidence provides students with a succinct yet thought-provoking introduction to all of the key areas covered on undergraduate law of evidence courses.
+Vibrant and engaging, the book sets out to demystify a traditionally intimidating area of law.
+Probing analysis of the issues, both historical and current, ensures that the text contains a thorough exploration of the 'core' of the subject.
 Whether used as a primer, core text, or as a reintroduction to the subject, Evidence is the ideal companion for those keen to grasp the core principles and current law of evidence.
-Online Resources This book is accompanied by online resources, including: - Answer guidance to questions in the text - Useful weblinks - Legal updates

 The Law of Evidence has traditionally been perceived as a dry, highly technical, and mysterious subject.
 This book argues that problems of evidence in law are closely related to the handling of evidence in other kinds of practical decision-making and other academic disciplines, that it is closely related to common sense and that it is an interesting, lively and accessible subject.
 These essays develop a readable, coherent historical and theoretical perspective about problems of proof, evidence, and inferential reasoning in law.
 Although each essay is self-standing, they are woven together to present a sustained argument for a broad inter-disciplinary approach to evidence in litigation, in which the rules of evidence play a subordinate, though significant, role.
 This revised and enlarged edition includes a revised introduction, the best-known essays in the first edition, and chapters on narrative and argumentation, teaching evidence, and evidence as a multi-disciplinary subject.